 Satellite broadband is a way of connecting to the internet via a satellite connection.
 To use this service, you need a satellite dish and a transmitter attached to your home, usually placed on your roof.
-The advantage of satellite broadband is that it can provide internet access to almost any location on earth and is therefore common in rural areas
+The advantage of satellite broadband is that it can provide internet access to almost any location on earth and is therefore common in rural areas.

 Consumer satellite broadband is expanding rapidly and although there are some drawbacks to this service, customers should expect fast development in this area in the near future.

 Satellite broadband works by connecting to a satellite within the earth’s orbit.
-That satellite then transfers data both to and from your own dish, before sending signals to the internet provider’s central hub, which then provides internet to your home.
+That satellite then transfers data both to and from your own dish, before sending signals to the internet provider’s central hub, which then provides an internet connection to your home.

 Satellite broadband is also vulnerable to bad weather and a bad storm may see you temporarily lose access to the internet.

 How much does satellite broadband cost?

 Satellite internet often costs more than fixed line broadband, and set up costs are between £100 to £400.
 Prices for satellite broadband tend to vary between £20 per month to £100 per month.
 Satellite broadband also often has restrictive download limits and those seeking a more generous data allowance will have to pay extra.

 Enter your postcode to find deals near you

 We value your privacy; we only use your postcode to compare offers in your area.